 - Inception Report The draft version of the Inception Report was submitted on 29 November, 2016.
-Taking into consideration the comments of different stakeholder (PMU, LGED and the World Bank), the final version was submitted on 11 January 2017. - 2) Detailed M&E Framework/Strategy Report As discussed in Section 4.2, the draft version was submitted in January 2017.
+Taking into consideration the comments of different stakeholder (PMU, LGED and the World Bank), the final version was submitted on 11 January 2017. - Detailed M&E Framework/Strategy Report As discussed in Section 4.2, the draft version was submitted in January 2017.
 Incorporating the comments and observations from the PMU and the World Bank, the Comprehensive M&E Framework/ Strategy Report for MDSP was finalized and submitted on 30 March 2017. - 3) Development of Baselines - The M&E Consultant undertook the Baseline Survey with effect from May 07, 2017 through hiring an experienced social survey firm "Bangladesh Institute of Social Reasearch (BISR)" as a first step to establish the pre-intervention situation against which progress towards targeted indicators in the Project Results Framework would be measured.

 Field survey has been completed.
 Data editing and consolidation, data entry, data analysis and preparation of the report has been done.
-The final report has been published and shared with all stakeholders on 14 October 2017. - 4) Quarterly Monitoring & Evaluation Report The Quarterly Monitoring & Evaluation Report (as of end of September 2017) is the second report of the M&E Consultant covering the TOR and reflecting implementation status of MDSP as of end of September 2017.
-This will be published every quarter. - 5) Annual Monitoring & Evaluation Report.
-The incumbent report is the first annual monitoring and evaluation report of MDSP for the year 2017.
-The next report will be due after the year 2018. - 6) Field visit Reports- Periodical field visits are undertaken by the M&E Consultants and the field visit reports with observations are shared with all concerned. - 7) Mid-term Review Report Not yet due. - 8) Final/ Project Implementation Completion Report (PICR) Not yet due.
+The final report has been published and shared with all stakeholders on 14 October 2017.

+- 4) Quarterly Monitoring & Evaluation Report Quarterly Monitoring and Evaluation Reports are prepared by the M&E Consultants at the end of each quarter of the year.
+The Quarterly Monitoring & Evaluation Report (as of end of June 2018) is the 4th quarterly report of the M&E Consultant covering the TOR and reflecting issues for attention regarding implementation of MDSP as of end of June 2018. - Annual Monitoring & Evaluation Report- The first Annual Monitoring and Evaluation Report of MDSP for the Year 2017 was circulated vide No.MDSP-M&E/24 dated 23 January 2018.
+The next Annual Monitoring and Evaluation Report for the Year 2018 will be published in January 2019. - 6) Field visit Reports- Periodical field visits are undertaken by the M&E Consultants and the field visit reports with observations are shared with all concerned. - 7) Mid-term Review Report Not yet due. - 8) Final/ Project Implementation Completion Report (PICR) Not yet due.